ucsb-cs148-f21/project-t09-studygroup/README.md

 # Installation Steps

 1. Pull this from the repo
+2. Go here and make an account: https://www.mongodb.com/try
+3. Make a mongodb cluster and copy and paste the connection url into a .env file inside the backend folder.
+DO NOT COMMIT TO GITHUB.
-2. Make a firebase project and replace this config with your own config
+4. Make a firebase project and replace this config with your own config
-3. Make a heroku app
+5. Make a heroku app
-4. Link your heroku app with your own github repo
+6. Link your heroku app with your own github repo
-5. push this to the linked branch on your heroku app
+7. push this to the linked branch on your heroku app
 # Functionality

 1. Go to <url>/adminpanel and click on refresh courses.
 This will load 20 of current quarter''s courses into your firebase.